 - Costs: Consider the tuition fees and additional expenses to ensure the preschool fits within your budget.

-- Age Range: Verify the age group the preschool caters to and ensure it matches your child’s developmental stage.
+- Age Range: Check the age group the preschool serves and ensure it aligns with your child's developmental stage.

 - Teacher’s Qualifications: Look for well-trained and certified educators who have experience in early childhood education.